muritane/coordination-architecture/constraint_discovery.md

 - regulatory regimes,
 - protocols,
 - standards,
-- and metrics-for-coordination.
+- coordination metrics.

 ---

-## What This Document Is Not
+## What This Document Does Not Claim

-This document does **not** attempt to:
+This document does **not**:

-- judge whether constraint is good or bad,
+- judge constraint as good or bad,
 - defend or criticize institutions,
 - romanticize early exploration,
 - claim ossification is inevitable everywhere,
 - equate constraint with correctness or truth,
 - prescribe optimal governance.

-It addresses **one boundary only**:
+It addresses one boundary only:

-> When a domain becomes **load-bearing**, constraint discovery is no longer optional.
+> **When a domain becomes load-bearing, constraint discovery is no longer optional.**

 ---